An-Interesting-Turtle/AboutMe/README.md

 3. Watch movies or videos

 ## My Philosophy
-*Doing one wrong deed can ruin a legacy*
+*Doing one wrong deed can ruin a legacy of good*

 _Poor motivations and goals make a poor character_

+## Favorite Quotes

+*Death* had to take him sleeping, for if *Roosevelt* had been awake, there would have been a fight